anisa9/deco3500-eco-co-foodwaste/README.md

 Contains details of FridgePrint’s design and development including design decisions, research, prototypes and evaluations conducted.

-Links for the prototypes developed can be accessed on in the ongoing documentation link above.
+Links for the prototypes developed can be accessed from the ongoing documentation link above.
 Additionally, for reference, embedded here are the links for the [low-fidelity prototype](https://www.figma.com/proto/oo8ywaH1suHtHRZZja6lxm/DECO3500--Paper-Prototype-2?node-id=1%3A41&scaling=min-zoom) and [medium-fidelity prototype](https://www.figma.com/proto/5EoM6Qwk3NjoFgA3OEOHg3/DECO3500---Medium-Fidelity-Prototype?node-id=1%3A18&scaling=scale-down).

 #### Proof-of-Concept Prototype